Toxic Mold Overview

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-While many people have heard of "black mold," various mold strains can cause ill health effects to residents and occupants in homes, businesses, and places of employment.
+Many people have heard of "black mold," but various mold strains can cause ill health effects to residents and occupants in homes, businesses, and places of employment.
+Homeowners and homebuyers should look for warning signs of mold in damp places like basements, attics, and crawl spaces.
+Mold spores can cause allergic reactions like sneezing and runny nose.
+Beyond allergy symptoms, mold issues can also cause more serious problems like shortness of breath.

-If you feel that you have been exposed to toxic mold in your home or business, you may wish to contact an attorney or law firm specializing in mold-related claims to discuss your situation and protect your legal rights.
-You may also want to contact a mold assessor that can determine the nature of your mold problem.
+If you think that you’ve been exposed to toxic mold in your home or business, you may wish to contact an attorney or law firm specializing in mold-related claims to discuss your situation and protect your legal rights.
+You may also want to contact a mold assessor who can determine the nature of your mold problem.
 They may recommend that you hire a mold remediator.
-Mold remediators are qualified to remove mold and make recommendations as to how to handle any mold problem.
+Mold remediators are qualified to remove mold and recommend how to handle any mold problem.

 Continue reading for an overview of toxic mold.

-There are a variety of warning signs that should lead a person to investigate a home or commercial building for potential mold infestation.
-The earlier an investigation takes place, the better the possibility that a home or building owner can reduce possible damages and adverse health effects caused by mold exposure.
+Various warning signs should lead a person to investigate a home or commercial building for potential mold infestation.
+The earlier an investigation occurs, the better the possibility that a real estate owner can reduce possible damages and adverse health effects caused by mold exposure.

 The earlier you identify a mold problem, the lesser the likelihood of resulting health problems and the greater the likelihood of success in any mold remediation attempts.